Founding generation · Formation stage

 Practical contribution

 United Commons is being built by people who believe in it.
 In the founding period, skills matter more than money.
-The platform needs every kind of expertise.

 • Software development and civic tech